 Andrew J. Cherlin

-Benjamin H. Griswold III Professor of Public Policy
+Benjamin H. Griswold III Professor Emeritus of Public Policy

-I am also the author of a textbook in the sociology of the family, Public and Private Families: An Introduction (Sixth edition, McGraw-Hill, 2010); and a companion reader, Public and Private Families: A Reader (Sixth edition, McGraw-Hill 2010).
+I am also the author of a textbook in the sociology of the family, Public and Private Families: An Introduction (Eighth edition, McGraw-Hill, 2017).

 230.101 Introduction to Sociology